Connecting to prior knowledge

 • common nouns, personal pronouns and proper nouns.

-Students explore the language of Baby Business in more detail by learning about the use of anaphora.
+Explore the language of Baby Business in more detail by learning about the use of anaphora.

-Return to the question – Is Nura (country) fulfilling the role of a character in this text?
 Work through the text and ask the students to find all the sentences that mention or reference Nura or Country.
+There are seven in total:

-• Let your life begin on Nura. (verb = let begin)
+5. Let your life begin on Nura.

-• We belong to Country. (verb = belong)
+7. We belong to Country.

-The teacher guides a class discussion about how the words set the tone of the text.
+Guide a class discussion about how the words set the tone of the text.
 What is the tone of Baby Business?

 Rich assessment task